Joel Batts, MA

 Operations and Business Development

 Kurt is a seasoned business development specialist with over 20 years of experience in driving business initiatives for small, mid-cap and enterprise corporations.
 Kurt’s work history includes key senior management positions with CAS Systems (acquired), Rainmaker Systems, and Hilton Hotels.
-His entrepreneurial experience includes independent consulting with the San Francisco Police Academy, a role as Executive Producer working with Grammy award- winning recording artists, and managing partner in a sports sponsorship effort for emerging junior elite athletes.
-Much of his free time is spent as a Montana Ambassador, working directly with Governor Bullock’s Office of Business and Economic Development.
-His Ambassador work has developed key strategic relationships uncovering synergistic economic development opportunities between CA-based corporations and the state of Montana; these relationships led to the launch of Injection Technologies, a medical device start-up currently considering strategic collaborations with a number of southern California based device firms.
+His entrepreneurial experience includes independent consulting with the San Francisco Police Academy, a role as Executive Producer working with Grammy award-winning recording artists, and a managing partner in numerous sports sponsorship efforts for emerging junior elite athletes.
+Much of his free time is spent as an ambassador to the state of Montana, working directly with business entrepreneurs and economic development leaders.
+His ambassador work has developed key strategic relationships uncovering synergistic economic development opportunities between CA and CO-based corporations and the state of Montana.
+As a result, these relationships led to the launch of Injection Technologies, a medical device start-up, as well as a Montana-based investment group focused on drawing out-of-state commerce to MT.